verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 * Distribution: Round-robin
 * Health Check: TCP

-The backend must be configured for each load balancer, which is described in the following section.

 ##### **Backend for management load balancer**
-The target ports in the following table are marked TBD and need to be determined after you install Verrazzano.
+You must install Verrazzano to get the target ports for each load balancer backend.
+In the following table, those ports are marked TBD.
 Run the following command to get the target ports for the NGINX Ingress Controller:
 ```
 kubectl get service ingress-controller-ingress-nginx-controller -n ingress-nginx
 ```